 “What cannot be measured, cannot be improved,” said Peter Drucker.
 In a world with a growing digital skills gap, we developed Skillify to provide a unified assessment framework across European training providers and give users a tailored pathway to improve their digital skills.
-This free online tool walks you through different questions involving your digital literacy level to provide a detailed report on your digital skills and personalised training recommendations to continue your learning journey.
+With this free online tool, you can test your digital skills through different questions involving your digital literacy level.
+After doing so, Skillify provides you with a detailed report on them along with personalised training recommendations to continue your learning journey.

 Skillify is a self-assessment to help you understand your level of digital skills in 21 different topics.
 It follows the Digital Competence Framework for Citizens (DigComp), developed by the European Commission to offer a tool to improve citizens’ digital capacities.
 Skillify covers the 21 individual competencies and five areas listed in this model: Information and Data Literacy, Communication and Collaboration, Digital Content Creation, Safety and Problem Solving.
 This is done through 82 short and practical questions, with 4-level scale answers that cover knowledge, skills and attitudes.
 These competencies are developed across eight proficiency levels, from foundation/beginner to highly specialised.

 As Skillify has five sections, which match each competence area of the DigComp Framework, users can take all the areas of the self-assessment together or separately.
-Completing all five sections takes about 20 to 30 minutes, depending on the user.
-Skillify is made barrier free to enhance usability: individuals can take the test immediately and do not need to register at the beginning of it.
+Completing all five sections to test your digital skills takes 25 minutes, depending on the user.
+Skillify is made barrier free to enhance usability.
+Individuals can take the test immediately and do not need to register at the beginning of it.
 Instead, they can opt to register at the end, with simple contact and demographic details.

 Revamped again this year, Skillify has a double value as a measuring tool for digital skills: